Dennis Rodman and Your Car Accident or Injury Settlement

 It is not often that professional sports and personal injury law intersect.
 However, thanks to Dennis Rodman, that is exactly what happened in 2003.

 Dennis Rodman was rebounding machine known for his colorful personality and style.
 He was also a controversial player and found himself in trouble on more than one occasion.
-One controversial moment came on January 15, 1997 during a game against the Minnesota Timberwolves.
+One controversial moment came on January 15, 1997, during a game against the Minnesota Timberwolves.
 In that game, Dennis Rodman landed in a crowd of sports photographers after going for a loose ball.
-Out of frustration Mr. Rodman kicked one of the photographers in the groin (see the video of the incident HERE).
+Out of frustration, Mr. Rodman kicked one of the photographers in the groin.

 Following the kick, the photographer went to the hospital for evaluation.
 After being released from the hospital, the photographer sought additional care with the Veterans Affairs (VA) Medical Center.
 No significant signs of trauma or injury were noted in either the hospital report or the VA records.